Gargoyle is derived from the French ‘gargouille’, meaning throat.

 Usually taking the form of a twisted face or a animal hybrid, these ominous stone icons are referred to in Greek mythology as ‘chimera’ – a creature with the head of a lion, the body of a goat, and the long tail of a snake.

-In folklore, the purpose of gargoyles is to ward off evil or harmful spirits and their wide open mouths are symbolic of devouring giants.
-Another use was to represent evil and scare people into going to church to seek sanctuary – gargoyles acted as a reminder of the hell they would experience if they did not attend.
+In folklore, gargoyles are thought to ward off harmful spirits, their wide open mouths symbolic of devouring giants.
+They were also thought to act as a reminder of the hell that awaited anyone who did not attend church.

-Here are just a few examples of gargoyles and grotesques in England:
+Here are a few examples of gargoyles and grotesques in England.

 In the 12th century, church leader, St. Bernard of Clairvaux was famous for speaking out against gargoyles.

 “What are these fantastic monsters doing in the cloisters before the eyes of the brothers as they read?
 What is the meaning of these unclean monkeys, these strange savage lions, and monsters?
 To what purpose are here placed these creatures, half beast, half man, or these spotted tigers?
 I see several bodies with one head and several heads with one body.
 Here is a quadruped with a serpent’s head, there a fish with a quadruped’s head, then again an animal half horse, half goat… Surely if we do not blush for such absurdities, we should at least regret what we have spent on them.”